sqlcomponents/sqlcomponents.github.io/content/docs/getting-started/installation.md

   noindex: false # false (default) or true
 ---

-SQLComponents can be added as a build plugin.
-Also we need to add JDBC driver. for example if we need to work with postgres database we should add below under `build > plugins`
+In order to generate the code at compiletime, SQLComponents has to be added as a build plugin ( under  `build > plugins` in `pom.xml` ) along with the corresposing JDBC driver.

 ```xml
 <plugin>